gluster/glusterdocs/Administrator Guide/Managing Snapshots.md

 **Accessing the snapshot**

-Snapshots can be activated in 2 ways.
+Snapshots can be accessed in 2 ways.

 1) Mounting the snapshot: